WWE News: AJ Styles Is Still Bothered By Two Of His Friends Being Released

 AJ Styles is still a vital member of the WWE roster and one of its top heels, but he has a soft spot for his closest friends.
-In mid-April, the coronavirus pandemic brought about nearly two dozen superstar releases, including Luke Gallows and Karl Anderson.
-Fans knew of the trio as The O.C. on television, but the former tag team champions are actually good friends with Styles, and he’s still bothered by their departure.
+In mid-April, reported financial challenges brought about by the coronavirus pandemic led to nearly two dozen superstars being released, including Luke Gallows and Karl Anderson.
+The former tag team champions are actually good friends with Styles, and he’s still bothered by their departure.

-Styles recently appeared on After The Bell with Corey Graves, and one of the main topics was his move to Friday Night SmackDown.
+Styles recently appeared on After The Bell with Corey Graves(via Apple Podcasts), and one of the main topics was his move to Friday Night SmackDown.
 For storyline purposes, WWE stated that Styles was traded to the blue brand and that Monday Night Raw would receive an extra draft pick sometime in the future.

 The former WWE Champion is happy about the change of pace and is excited about what’s to come.